 Beef Braciole Recipe is an American Italian dish of parmesan and bread crumb stuffed beef roulades braised in a delicious tomato sauce.

-Beef braciole is so dang good.
+This is seriously is so dang good.
 I’ve always said that braising is my favorite cooking method and this beef braciole recipe just proves that to be true!
-I don’t have much of a family history making braciole but I’ve definitely made it at some the eateries that I worked out throughout the last 15 years.
+I don’t have much of a family history making this but I’ve definitely made it at some the eateries that I worked out throughout the last 15 years.

 WHAT IS BRACIOLE